 Please refer to the documentation section (below) for specifics on what documentation is and how it’s helpful to establish the significance of disability impact and accommodations, especially in situations where the disability ad need for accommodation are not clear.
 Don’t have documentation?
 Don’t worry, we’ll discuss it with you!

 Students can provide documentation by uploading to the AIM database by logging in with their 1600 Grand credentials or emailing: firstname.lastname@example.org.

-After these steps have been completed, Disability Services staff will make a decision regarding what accommodations are appropriate based on the student’s functional limitations.
+After these steps have been completed, Disability Services staff will make a determination about what, if any, accommodations are appropriate based on the student’s functional limitations.
 Students should be aware that accommodations vary and determining what is reasonable for a course or program is based on what is essential as well.
-The accommodation process is an interactive one; students should communicate with Disability Services and faculty/programs early and follow up on any concerns in a timely way.
+The accommodation process is an interactive one; students should communicate with Disability Services and faculty/program early in the term and follow up on any concerns in a timely way.

 5) Sending faculty notification accommodations/follow up: Academic accommodations will show up in AIM when courses are registered and/or about a month prior to courses starting.
 Confirmation of housing accommodations will be provided at the same time as student’s cohorts (first year the same time as other first year, returning students at the same time as housing configurations are made).
 Please be aware of timelines for requesting services.

 Once your accommodations have been set up, follow these steps!